cjhdev/lora_device_lib/porting.md

     - LDL_SYSTEM_ENTER_CRITICAL() and LDL_SYSTEM_LEAVE_CRITICAL() must be defined
     - the ISR must have a higher priority than the non-interrupt thread of execution
     - bear in mind that interrupt-safe interfaces never block and return as quickly as possible
-- Check in the interface documentation
+- Check the interface documentation
+- Porting is difficult

 ## Basic Steps